 - Thousands of “for profit” methadone clinics—and the pharmaceutical drug makers—owe their existence to making sure there are lots and lots of addicts.
 Curing addiction is not profitable.

-Methadone clinics offering so-called “methadone replacement therapy” offer nothing therapeutic whatsoever.
+Most methadone clinics offering so-called “methadone replacement therapy” offer nothing therapeutic whatsoever.

 Addictions to all the narcotics—heroin, morphine, oxycodone, hydrocodone and the rest—are all curable through modern methadone medical drug detox, followed by the right long-term drug rehab program.

 FED UP!
 Coalition Calls for Se…FED UP!
 Coalition, a grass-roots coalition of individuals, organizations and doctors concerned about the overuse of prescription opioid painkillers,… Learn more.